Convolutional neural network: Weights

 Each neuron in a neural network computes an output value by applying a specific function to the input values received from the receptive field in the previous layer.
 The function that is applied to the input values is determined by a vector of weights and a bias (typically real numbers).
 Learning consists of iteratively adjusting these biases and weights.

 The vectors of weights and biases are called filters and represent particular features of the input (e.g., a particular shape).
 A distinguishing feature of CNNs is that many neurons can share the same filter.
 This reduces the memory footprint because a single bias and a single vector of weights are used across all receptive fields that share that filter, as opposed to each receptive field having its own bias and vector weighting.

+Deconvolutional

+A deconvolutional neural network is essentially the reverse of a CNN.
+It consists of deconvolutional layers and unpooling layers.

+A deconvolutional layer is the transpose of a convolutional layer.
+Specifically, a convolutional layer can be written as a multiplication with a matrix, and a deconvolutional layer is multiplication with the transpose of that matrix.

+An unpooling layer expands the layer.
+The max-unpooling layer is the simplest, as it simply copies each entry multiple times.
+For example, a 2-by-2 max-unpooling layer is $$[x] \mapsto \begin{bmatrix} x & x \\ x & x \end{bmatrix}$$.

+Deconvolution layers are used in image generators.
+By default, it creates periodic checkerboard artifact, which can be fixed by upscale-then-convolve.

 History

 CNN are often compared to the way the brain achieves vision processing in living organisms.

 Receptive fields in the visual cortex

 Work by Hubel and Wiesel in the 1950s and 1960s showed that cat visual cortices contain neurons that individually respond to small regions of the visual field.
 Provided the eyes are not moving, the region of visual space within which visual stimuli affect the firing of a single neuron is known as its receptive field.
 Neighboring cells have similar and overlapping receptive fields.
 Receptive field size and location varies systematically across the cortex to form a complete map of visual space.
 The cortex in each hemisphere represents the contralateral visual field.

 Their 1968 paper identified two basic visual cell types in the brain: